unethicalteam/mcguides/README.md

    <summary><strong>boilerplate disclaimer</strong></summary>

   ### educational purposes only
   The content in this GitHub repository is for educational purposes only.
 Verify information independently before acting on it.
-We aren't liable for errors, actions taken, or any damages from using the contentp rovided.
+We aren't liable for errors, actions taken, or any damages from using the content provided.
 Use resources responsibly and consult experts when needed.
 By accessing this repository, you agree to these terms.

 </details>